ioccc-src/winner/2001/herrmann2/README.md

 - The layout is of a completely new kind.
 And it describes what the program does more precisely than any comment could.

-- I don't think there has ever been an ioccc program with so severe layout constraints.
+- I don't think there has ever been an IOCCC program with so severe layout constraints.
 Once the 3D picture has been fixed, only a sixth of the characters can be chosen freely!
 (457 of 1840, to be exact.)
 In contrast, in palindrome programs, for